mbusigin/disbatch/docs/Design.md

 Each queue uses a specific Disbatch plugin for its tasks.
 If the plugin listed for a queue is not available, the queue is ignored.
-The queue sets the limit of tasks to run per DEN for that queue with the `maxthreads` field.
+The queue sets the limit of tasks to run across all DENs for that queue with the `threads` field.

-DENs may also limit the number of tasks to run overall with the `maxthreads` field in their node's entry.
+A DEN may also limit the number of tasks to run overall on that DEN with the `maxthreads` field in its node's entry.

 Each task links to a single queue.